vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 Trying to move past objectives that were never completed is like allowing students to graduate while still failing their tests.

 Have you really succeeded in your past mission?
 It's like graduating a grade while still failing all the tests

+Paper titles and conclusions don't tell you what the on-the-ground reality is.
+Just because there was 'prior work' doesn't mean it is usable or practical.
+Often, getting it there might seem like 'engineering', but there is always hidden research insights and innovations required.
+Consider Simon Peyton Jones' notes on writing a paper - no matter how insignificant an idea may seem (pure engineering), there are always challenges along the way.

 ### On Publications